 “Pension Freedoms” were seminal changes made to the UK pension rules in 2015.
-The purpose of these changes were to make accessing a personal pension pot a lot more flexible in terms of how and when the funds inside pension pots were accessed.
+The purpose of these changes was to make accessing a personal pension a lot more flexible in terms of how and when the funds inside pension pots were accessed.

-Before these changes were introduced there was little choice in what could be done at retirement, at a certain date retirement started and your pension pot was turned into an annuity – a guaranteed income for the rest of your life.
+Before these changes were introduced there was little choice in what could be done at retirement.
+At a certain date retirement started and you started drawing your pension, with how much you could receive as your pension income based on annuity rates.
 Now there are a range of options, including the option to draw a pension whilst continuing to work, taking out your entire pension as cash, taking out a cash free lump sum, or leaving your entire pension pot to your family (tax free).

-These new rules apply only to ‘Defined Contribution’ or ‘Money Purchase’ pensions (which can also be know as Personal Pensions and Stakeholder Pensions) which is where contributions over your working life are accumulated into a pension pot.
+These new rules apply only to ‘Defined Contribution’ or ‘Money Purchase’ pensions (which can also be known as Personal Pensions and Stakeholder Pensions) which is where contributions over your working life are accumulated into a pension pot.
 The new Pension Freedom rules do not apply to ‘Defined Benefit’ pensions.
-These are different, as the amount of income you receive, is linked to your salary and length of service.
+These work in a different way, with the amount of pension income you receive linked to your salary and length of service.

 Pension Freedoms now mean you can take your pension pot as cash, either in one go or as a series of lump sums.
-25% of the cash taken out will be tax-free but the remaining 75% will be subject to income tax at what ever your marginal rate is at the time.
-So, if you take your pension in the same tax year as you have other taxable income (such as a salary, bonus, or other income) then you may be pushed into a higher income tax bracket and have to pay more tax as a result.
+25% of the cash taken out will be tax-free, but the remaining 75% will be subject to income tax at whatever your marginal rate is at the time.
+This means that if you take your pension income in the same tax year as you have other taxable income (such as a salary, bonus, or other income) then you may be pushed into a higher income tax bracket resulting in a higher tax rate.

-At the extreme end of the scale, you have the option to withdraw all the savings in your pension at once.
-This option has serious drawbacks, as clearly you won’t be able to take any income from your pension (as you’ve withdrawn all the money) and you may also receive a significant tax bill.
+There is the potential option to withdraw all of your pension pot in one go.
+However, this option has serious drawbacks, as clearly you won’t be able to take any income from your pension (as you’ve withdrawn all the money) and you may also receive a significant tax bill.

 It’s important to decide when and how to take cash out of your pension as the tax you pay can vary considerably (for the same amount of withdrawal).
-If you want to use your pension pot to pay off a mortgage or clear debts, you should seek financial advice.
-A financial adviser will help you find the best solution for your circumstances.
+If you want to use your pension pot to pay off a mortgage or clear debts, you should seek financial advice on pension planning.
+A Financial Adviser will help you find the best solution for your circumstances.

-This replaced the old system of “Capped drawdown“, which used to be a way of taking an income from your pension pot where the money in your pot was invested, however there were strict (and complicated) rules in place to determine how much you could withdraw each year (The “capped part of the name).
-Capped Drawdown is no longer available but if you’re already in capped drawdown, you can continue to use it.
+This replaced the old system of “Capped drawdown“, which used to be a way of taking an income from your pension pot whilst keeping the money in your pot invested.
+However, there were strict (and complicated) rules in place to determine how much you could withdraw each year (the “capped” part of the name) with the amount you could take out based on the prevailing annuity rates.
+Capped Drawdown is no longer available, but if you’re already in Capped Drawdown, you can continue to use it.

-The danger with the new flexible drawdown schemes is that your retirement income could fall or even run out if you take too much too soon and start eating into the money you originally invested to produce the income – especially if stock markets fall.
+The danger with the new flexible drawdown schemes is that your retirement income could fall or even run out if you take too much too soon and start using up the money you originally invested to produce the income – with the added risk of potential stock markets falls.

 Along with the introduction of Pension Freedoms was the ability to access your private pension from the age of 55 and continue to contribute to a private pension until you are 75.

-The Government indicated back in 2014, that the age at which people could access their private pension would increase.
-There was uncertainty as to what the change would be and whether the chance would actually happen, as the government did not reveal any actual legislation for the change.
+Back in 2014 the UK Government indicated that the age at which people could access their private pension would begin to rise.
+There was uncertainty as to what the change would be and whether the change would actually happen, as the government did not reveal any actual legislation for the change.